epi155/emsql-maven-plugin/doc/ConfigYaml.md

 Similarly, if only 1 value is returned in the output, it is returned directly from the method, otherwise a wrapper interface is created.

+If the field names are structured, i.e. contain the dot character, nested DAO interfaces will be generated.

 After the declaration of the fields, the list of methods with their parameters follows

 ~~~yaml